espnet/espnet/egs2/TEMPLATE/README.md

     If you'll create your recipe from scratch, you have to understand Kaldi data structure.
 See the next section.

-    If you'll port the recipe from ESPnet1 or Kaldi, you need to embed the data preparation part of `run.sh` to `local/data.sh`.
-Note that `Feature extraction`, `Speed Perturbation`, and `Removing long/short utterances` are included in common steps, so you don't need to do them at `local/data.sh`
+    If you'll port the recipe from ESPnet1 or Kaldi, you need to embed the data preparation part of the original recipe in `local/data.sh`.
+Note that the common steps include `Feature extraction`, `Speed Perturbation`, and `Removing long/short utterances`, so you don't need to do them at `local/data.sh`

 1. If the recipe uses some corpora and they are not listed in `db.sh`, then write it.